auxsophia/auxsophia.github.io/_pages/humanFlourishing/mind/minddietrecipes.md

 Drinking a glass of red wine, cabernet sauvignon, with a small handful of frozen blueberries everyday will take care of two of the requirements.
 Flash frozen fruits and vegetables carry more nutrients than food that has degraded in transit.

+# The current goal is 14 meal recipes and 7 snacks.

+In a week of intermittent fasting, that means meals for lunch and dinner with a snack (linner) in between.
+This gives variety everyday and most likely meals will be repeated in the same week, creating a rotation.

 ## Snacks
 ---
 Nuts